ch-ricardor/GIS/CyberTracker/README.md

 # GIS Cybertracker

-I found this application thanks to Dr. Todd Bacastow, in his course of GeoIntelligence.
+I found this application thanks to Dr. Todd Bacastow, in his course of Geo-Intelligence.

 This is the reference to the Cybertracker site.
 It is not only software, it contains a lot of _"Humanware"_